bcaine/maddux/docs/source/tutorial.rst

   python maddux/utils/animate_path.py --input tutorial_path.npy --environment tutorial --output tutorial.mp4

-Which would create a video that I then turned into a GIF.
+Which would create a video that I then turned into this GIF.

 .. image:: images/tutorial.gif

 Conclusion
 ----------
 This was meant to be a quick introduction to different aspects of the toolkit.
-There are a whole host of other potentially useful features, like having dynamic objects have velocity and movement, giving arms joint velocities, and calculating end effector velocities based on this, and really anything else you can create with an environment consisting of moving and static objects with a robotic arm.
+There are a whole host of other potentially useful features, like having dynamic objects have velocity and movement, letting an arm hold and move objects with its end effector, giving arms joint velocities, and calculating end effector velocities based on joint velocities.
+The hope is that this provides a light weight and flexibile toolkit to build on and modify to suit your needs, and lets you get up and running with crazy ideas as quickly as possible.